Integrated-Project-2-2025-UVic-UCC/Group-4/README_Software.md

 ### Arduino installation

 For the arduino it has two libraries.
-In the code below there are also some commands on how the libraries are configurated.
+In the code below there are also some comments on how the libraries are configurated.
 ```cpp
 #include <SoftwareSerial.h>